 Along with great beard balm, certain tools will help you keep your beard looking its best.
 Here are a few hand-selected tools found on Amazon.

-13 attachments: Full-size steel trimmer, a steel precision trimmer, a nose and ear hair trimmer, 3 hair trimming guards, 3 beard trimming guards, a stubble guard, an accessory travel storage bag, and a cleaning brush
+- 13 attachments for all of your grooming needs: Full-size steel trimmer, a steel precision trimmer, a nose and ear hair trimmer, 3 hair trimming guards, 3 beard trimming guards, a stubble guard, an accessory travel storage bag, and a cleaning brush

-Grooming scissors, beard/mustache combs and storage bag.
-Scissors made of quality stainless steel.
-Bamboo wooden comb.
+- Grooming scissors, beard/mustache combs and storage bag

 Small Business Marketing provided by the Penn Marketing Agency